Why interior design can help you beat the winter blues

 Finally, furniture which is shiny and reflective will make the natural light you have go further.

-Good interior design can help you beat the winter blues.
+Conscious interior design can increase your wellbeing in the winter months and help you beat the blues.
 If our homes celebrate and maximise natural light they will reinforce our natural circadian rhythms, soothe our hominid brains, and support our well-being all year round.